SeanMatthewNolan/Giuseppe/dev_notes/design_philosophy.md

 # General Discussion

-This project will generally use object oriented programming (OOP).
+This project will generally use object-oriented programming (OOP).
 Though in recent years, many discourage OOP, OOP is best suited to the "structural" nature of the necessary problem transformations.

 # Guidelines